mwtilton/devops/OpenStack.md

 - [ ] Install updates on images
 - [ ] And running a script to pull/checkout ISO  and push new updates to cloud quickly
 - [ ] Move VM from one BU/Project to another

+# Clients
+- Spin up ISO
+- Install/put in devops/git things
+- run the DSC
+- Remote into the VM from scratch

+# Integrations
+- [ ] Connecting Openstack and the quoting tool online